neyogiry/Pokedex-iOS/README.md

 <img src="/readme/pokedex_main.png" width="320"/>
 </p>

-## Branches
+## Samples
 Different ways of developing the same application.
 You can look at the different branches.

-- [UIKit](https://github.com/neyogiry/Pokedex-iOS/tree/storyboard).
+- [UIKit](https://github.com/neyogiry/Pokedex-iOS/tree/main/Pokedex-UIKit).
 The UIKit framework provides the required infrastructure for your iOS or tvOS apps.

 ### Status: 🚧 In progress
 Pokedex is still in under development, and some features are not yet implemented.